-This course continues students' study of Algebra by going more in depth on concepts including solving linear, quadratic, and higher order polynomial equations.
+This course continues students' study of Algebra by going more in-depth on concepts, including solving linear, quadratic, and higher-order polynomial equations.
 Other topics include probability, exponents and logarithms, and a study of functions and their transformations.
-Emphasis is placed on the process of problem solving to draw connections between concepts.
-Technology is used extensively in order to view, analyze, and solve problems.
+Emphasis is placed on problem-solving to draw connections between concepts.
+Technology is used extensively to view, analyze, and solve problems.